 Homemade pie crust is a truly magical thing.
 For many years in my baking I used store-bought pie crust, and I still don’t have anything against store-bought crust if time is a factor.
-But if you have a stand mixer and a few minutes to try it out, this pie crust is actually super easy to make yourself, and totally worth it.
+But if you have a stand mixer or food processor and a few minutes to try it out, this pie crust is actually super easy to make yourself, and totally worth it.

 Break out that vodka!

 If you've got a bar cart with a little spare booze, this is your moment!
 Half of the liquid in the dough is vodka, and you might be wondering why...

 Vodka evaporates more quickly, which allows those flaky bits to form more easily in the oven, and because it replaces water, there's less water to promote gluten development in the dough.
 The alcohol cooks off, and because vodka is basically flavorless, there’s not impact on the flavor of the crust.
 The result is a tender, flaky all butter pie crust that is much more forgiving than a typical all-butter crust.